GacheruIan/Agriweb/README.md

 # Agriplus Website
 author-name - Ian Gacheru Kibue.

-project or program name-Agriplus Website project(Vallie Estate).
+project or program name-Agriplus Website project.

 description of program - A landing page for a simple agri~related website that is built to render a platform to facilitate interaction between farmes and customers, it also shows a variety of cereals and grains together with their prices.
 The feedback section displays the ratings and feedbacks acquired from the customers.